yiisoft/docs/guide/en/structure/service.md

 }
 ```

-Yii3 does not technically imply any limitations on how you build services.
+Yii3 doesn't technically imply any limitations on how you build services.
 In general, there's no need to extend from
 a base class or implement a certain interface.

 Services either perform a task or return data.
-They are created once, put into DI container and then could be used
+They're created once, put into DI container and then could be used
 multiple times.
-Because of that, it is a good idea to keep your services stateless i.e., both service itself and any of
+Because of that, it's a good idea to keep your services stateless that's both service itself and any of
-its dependencies should not hold state.
+its dependencies shouldn't hold state.

 ## Service dependencies and configuration

 Services should always define all their dependencies on other services via `__construct()`.
 It both allows you to use
-service right away after it is created and serves as an indicator of a service doing too much if there are too many
+service right away after it's created and serves as an indicator of a service doing too much if there are too many
 dependencies.

-- After the service created it should not be re-configured in runtime.
+- After the service created, it shouldn't be re-configured in runtime.
-- DI container instance usually **should not** be injected as a dependency.
+- DI container instance usually **shouldn't** be injected as a dependency.
 Prefer concrete interfaces.
-- In case of complicated or "heavy" initialization, try to postpone it until service method called.
+- In case of complicated or "heavy" initialization, try to postpone it until the service method is called.

 The same is valid for configuration values.
-They should be provided as constructor argument.
+They should be provided as a constructor argument.
 Related values could be
 grouped together into value objects.
 For example, database connection usually requires DSN string, username and password.
 These three could be combined into Dsn class: